Printing an Array in PHP

 What is PHP?

-PHP is a general-purpose server-side language for web development.
-It is a universal language that supports several protocols and standards, including HTTP, SMTP, POP3, IMAP, FTP, and XML.
-With a large developer community and open source, PHP has many libraries and frameworks that speed up and simplify the development of web applications.
+PHP is a general-purpose server-side programming language used for web development that can be embedded in HTML code.
+PHP combines web development technologies like HTML, CSS, JavaScript, and SQL.
+With its robust developer community and open-source nature, PHP has an extensive collection of libraries and frameworks that significantly improve the efficiency and speed of web application development.
 PHP is also cross-platform, which means it can run on various operating systems such as Linux, Windows, and macOS.

 What is an array in PHP?

 An array in PHP is a variable used to store data containing various elements.
 The elements of an array are identified by a unique key/index, which can be a number or a string.
-PHP has several types of arrays: indexed arrays and associative arrays.
-PHP provides a lot of built-in functions for working with arrays, including sorting, searching, splitting a string to array, getting the length of an array, converting an array to JSON, and converting an array to string.
+PHP has two types of arrays: indexed arrays and associative arrays.
+PHP provides many built-in functions for working with arrays, including sorting, searching, splitting a string to array, getting the length of an array, converting an array to JSON, and converting an array to string.

 How to print an array in PHP?